Family says woman killed in crash, asking witnesses for help

-Carol Myers is still heartbroken just days after she says her daughter was killed while sitting on a median off Montgomery and Pan American Freeway

-“I pray that Rachanda has justice for her death, and I pray to the lord that she didn’t suffer,” said Myers.

-Myers said her 33-year-old daughter Rachanda, a mother of three boys, was the pedestrian killed in a crash this past tuesday morning around six o’clock.
-Police said a driver’s brakes reportedly locked up while exiting Pan American Freeway onto Montgomery, that caused the car to slide over the median and hit a pedestrian.
+Myers said her 33-year-old daughter Rachanda, a mother of three boys, was the pedestrian killed in a crash this past Tuesday morning around six o’clock.
+Police said a driver’s brakes reportedly locked up while exiting Pan American Freeway onto Montgomery, which caused the car to slide over the median and hit a pedestrian.

 “We’re not able to see her and say our goodbyes,” said Myers.
 “None of us can hug her, hold her.
 Hold her hand and tell her that we love her, we’re going to miss her.
 Give her a kiss goodbye.”